AustraliaSim/aussim-docs/docs/constitution/index.md

 * The Head Administrator can—
     * act as any other Administrator when required; and
     * overrule anyone acting under a rule.
-* However, the Head Administrator cannot overrule the Moderation Team.
+* However, the Head Administrator cannot overrule a vote of the Administrators.
 * The Head Administrator can make a rule prescribing matters—
     * required or permitted by this Meta Constitution to be prescribed by a rule; or
     * necessary or convenient to be prescribed for carrying out or giving effect to this Constitution; or